 Students on academic probation must earn a 2.0 average during the semester in which they are on probation.
-If they do not earn such grades, they will be required to withdraw from the institution for one semester or obtain special permission from the Academic Dean in order to remain in school for another semester.
+If they do not earn such grades, they will be required to withdraw from the institution for one semester or obtain special permission from the Dean of Instruction in order to remain in school for another semester.